umutto/sounds-of-transport/data/README.md

 ## Bus

 Data related to bus lines.
-For more information, check [https://developer-tokyochallenge.odpt.org/ja/documents#_%E5%AE%9A%E7%BE%A9_3](https://developer-tokyochallenge.odpt.org/ja/documents#_%E5%AE%9A%E7%BE%A9_3)(Japanese only).
+For more information, check [developer api documentation(Japanese only)](https://developer-tokyochallenge.odpt.org/ja/documents#_%E5%AE%9A%E7%BE%A9_3).

 ### odpt:Bus (LIVE)